Improve the Aesthetics of Your Smile

 The smarter way to pay for your dental treatment over time, on your terms

 Types of Veneers

 Although the cost of porcelain veneers is much more significant, the durability and strength of the material gives a much longer lifespan.
-This is an important trade off to consider when comparing to the lower cost of composite veneers.
+This is an important trade off to consider when compared to the lower cost of composite veneers, since porcelain will outlive any composite resin Veneer treatment.
 Furthermore, the aesthetics of a porcelain veneer has a translucent quality that is very similar to the enamel of a natural tooth.
 The material is highly resistant to staining and chipping compared to composite resin which is more porous and susceptible.